Mayo Clinic's approach

 Variety of treatments

-Experts at Mayo Clinic provide a full range of stress management strategies, including:
+Experts at Mayo Clinic provide many stress management approaches, including:

 - Acupuncture.
-Insertion of extremely thin needles through your skin at strategic points in your body might help boost your body's natural painkillers and increase blood flow.
+Insertion of very thin needles through your skin at strategic points in your body might help boost your body's natural painkillers and increase blood flow.

 - Counseling.
 Discussing life and health-related stresses with a medical professional can help you develop coping skills for challenging situations.

 - Deep breathing.
-Breathing from a muscle under your rib cage (diaphragm) can establish a pattern of slower, deeper and more-efficient breathing.
+Breathing from a muscle under your rib cage (diaphragm) can create a pattern of slower, deeper and more-efficient breathing.

 - Guided imagery (visualization).
 Picturing calming mental images of relaxing places and situations can help you cope with negative emotions, feelings or circumstances.

 - Massage therapy.
-A trained and certified medical professional manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin — using varying degrees of pressure and movement.
+A certified massage therapist manipulates the soft tissues of your body — muscle, connective tissue, tendons, ligaments and skin.
+He or she uses varying degrees of pressure and movement.

 - Meditation.
 Developing intentional focus — minimizing random thoughts about the past or future — can help with relaxation and stress reduction.